Marlboro County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: Have your case number ready when you call to help them locate your vehicle information quickly.
+- Reference your booking number: When you call, provide your booking number (if you have it) to help them locate your vehicle information quickly.

 What You Need to Retrieve Your Vehicle